Category: Snorkel

 Punta Sur reef gets more brown every year ☹️

 Punta Sur is the southern tip of the island.
 A protected park with lagoons on one side (not swimmable) and a reef on the ocean side.
 The reef is a really good size and truly worth the effort.
+By far it’s my absolute favorite for a self guided snorkel spot.
+It gets skipped by a lot of travel blogs so I consider it a hidden gem.

 The reef is farther out than at Chankanaab and the current can be stronger, so it’s better for intermediate snorkelers or I recommend a life vest.
 You’ll need transportation to get down there since it’s 30+ minutes from town.
 I cover finding it with a step-by-step guide to punta Sur Reef snorkeling.
+The guide is fool proof and my photos make it super easy to find and plan getting here.

 Money Bar / Dzul-Ha (shore-only)